fg-inet/socket-intents/README.md

 Copyright
 -----
-Copyright (c) 2013-2015, Internet Network Architectures Group, Berlin Institute of Technology, Philipp S. Tiesel and Theresa Enghardt and Mirko Palmer.
+Copyright (c) 2013-2017, Internet Network Architectures Group, Berlin Institute of Technology, Philipp Schmidt and Theresa Enghardt and Mirko Palmer.
 All rights reserved.
 This project has been licensed under the New BSD License.